Best 7 Days In Croatia – Top 7 day Itineraries

 Mljet National Park

-Mljet National Park makes up a large swathe of the island of Mljet itself.
-Unlike some of the more popular destinations in Croatia, Mljet remains something of a hidden gem with unspoiled forests, tranquil beaches, and plenty of hiking trails to explore it all and spot wildlife.
-Mljet also has legendary connections to Odysseus – apparently, he spent seven years in a cave here.
+Unlike some of Croatia’s more popular destinations, Mljet remains a hidden gem with unspoiled forests, tranquil beaches, and plenty of hiking trails to explore the area and spot wildlife.
+Mljet also has legendary connections to Odysseus—apparently, he spent seven years in a cave here.

 Read more about Mljet National Park here ↳